AlexIndiex/WaveRiftNoobGuides/README.md

 	- Double click it.
 It will start installing EmuDeck (and only EmuDeck).
 You'll notice the previous file being replaced with a new one with the EmuDeck logo.
 Once it finishes, it's going to open the program for you.
 	- Select either quick or custom installation.
 The difference between the two is the ability to choose what emulators you want to install.
 The first one installs everything EmuDeck offers support for, while with the second, you can just install the emulators you care for.
 	- Select where you want to install your emulation folder (Which contains the aformentioned emulators based on the selection you made), the aspect ratio for your emulators (I would recommend using the original aspect ratio of each system so you won't encounter graphical glitches), the EmulationStation's theme and whether you want homebrew games or not.
 Now click the finish button and let EmuDeck install everything you chose.
-	- After the installation is done, click done.
-Don't bother with the add games section.
-It's going to prompt that again in the installation process for the device where you have your files, and it will ask you to move your files to the correct folders, which you can do on your own without redoing everything again.
-So, skip it, and now close EmuDeck.

 It's time to move your files:
 - [DISCLAIMER] In this section, I will tell you where to move your files with an external drive since it's the fastest way to do it.
 If you want to do it in any other way, please refer to the embedded links in [Syncthing](https://www.youtube.com/watch?v=nzix6-uKTA0), [Warpinator](https://www.youtube.com/watch?v=sHdQT6kI6Q8), and [Winpinator](https://github.com/swiszczoo/winpinator):